EGagola/Sparta_Global_Weather_Project/README.md

 ## Current Day Service

+The Current Day Service is currently unimplemented, but will use a city id to search for the current weather.

 ## Five Day Service

 This portion checks the results from calling the Open Weather API for a 5 day forecast, in three hour increments.
-It will provide a new, randomly generated set of coordinates to the API each time the test is run.
+It will provide a new, randomly selected set of coordinates (taken from the city list json file) to the API each time the test is run.
 These coordinates are generated in the coordinates_generator.rb file.

 ### The coordinates generator

-This file is used in the test to generate random coordinates through a set of two methods: generate_latitude and generate_longitude, respectively.
-This generator is tested in turn through the coordinates_generator_spec file.
-Specifically, it must generate floats that are valid coordinates.
+This file is used in the test to select random coordinates from the city list through a set of two methods: generate_random_number and get_coord.

 ### The Service